wp-plugins/auto-hide-admin-bar/readme.txt

 == Changelog ==

+= 0.9.1 =
+* Code will not execute when in WordPress customizer view, to prevent top of page cut-off

 = 0.9 =
 * Changed description
 * Moved settings page to settings menu.
 * Minor code cleaning/reorganization
 * Fixed some typo's in strings.
 * Fixed the hidden div (the one that triggers te re-appearance of the Toolbar) to not be added on window resize.
 We only need one...

 = 0.8.2 =
 * Changed loading of scripts to wp_footer